Mobile and Online Banks Archives

 Need a convenient alternative to traditional retail banks?
-Check out our listing of expat-friendly mobile and online banking options for your finances in France:
+Check out our listing of expat-friendly mobile and online banking options for your finances in your new home:

-bunq is an online bank operating across Europe.
-Their easy-to-use mobile banking service lets you open an account in minutes, giving you access to instant payments, money transfers, and more.
-So, if you need an expat-friendly bank without the hassle, open a bunq account today.

 Are you an expat service provider?
 Add your services to the Expatica Directory!